neoforged/.github/primers/1.21.2/index.md

     - `GhostRecipe` -> `GhostSlots` not one-to-one, as the recipe itself is stored as a private field in `RecipeBookComponent` as a `RecipeHolder`
         - `addResult` -> `setResult`, not one-to-one
         - `addIngredient` -> `setIngredient`, not one-to-one
+        - `setSlot`, `setInput`, `setResult` now take in a `ContextMap`
     - `OverlayRecipeComponent()` -> `OverlayRecipeComponent(SlotSelectTime, boolean)`
-        - `init` takes in a `SlotDisplay$ResolutionContext` containing registry data to display within the components and a `boolean` representing whether the recipe book is filtering instead of computing it from the `Minecraft` instance
+        - `init` takes in a `ContextMap` containing registry data to display within the components and a `boolean` representing whether the recipe book is filtering instead of computing it from the `Minecraft` instance
         - `getLastRecipeClicked` now returns a `RecipeDisplayId`
-        - `$OverlayRecipeButton` is now an abstract package-private class, taking in the `SlotDisplay$ResolutionContext`
+        - `$OverlayRecipeButton` is now an abstract package-private class, taking in the `ContextMap`
         - `$Pos` is now a record
     - `RecipeBookComponent` no longer implements `RecipeShownListener`
         - The constructor takes in a list of `$TabInfo`s containing the tabs shown in the book